 Most federal projects require a local match of 11.47%.
-Title 23 U.S.C allows toll credits to be included for federal-aid highway projects, which provides local agencies up to 100% in federal reimbursement for participating work.
-STBG lifeline funds may be used in the form of toll credits.
+Title 23 U.S.C allows toll credits to be included for federalaid highway projects, which provides local agencies up to 100% in federal reimbursement for participating work.
+Targeted Performance Program funds may be used as a local match in the form of toll credits.